a-brasch/PSU-USP522-Practicum/README.md

 # PSU-USP522-Practicum

+This repository includes my comparison of Census 2010 summary file 1 & differentially private data in Oregon.

+View the full document here:

 **A Comparison of Census 2010 SF1 & Differentially Private Data in Oregon**
 Portland State University
 Graduate Certificate in Applied Social Demography